-I smiled again, “Thanks Kiko.”
+I smiled again, “Thanks, Kiko.”

 My dinner turned out great thanks to Kiko.
-I don’t think she’d ever made any dishes from Sola but somehow it turned out better than mine even though I told her what to do.
+I don’t think she ever made any dishes from Sola but somehow it turned out better than mine even though I told her what to do.
 I think she was secretly adding ingredients but when I asked her she denied it of course.
 Everyone enjoyed it and it brought back memories of when I used to cook for others a long time ago.

 Before I realized it, Crux was only a few days away.
 Tammy told me they chose to do a job on the outskirts of the galaxy for the money.
-Vaughan’s head was worth a pretty good price because none of the other intergalactic bounty hunters could, or wanted to spend the effort to get there, or they simply did not have the skill to complete the task.
+Vaughan’s head was worth a pretty good price because none of the other intergalactic bounty hunters could, or wanted to spend the resources to get there, or they simply did not have the skill to complete the task.
 Therefore Vaughan’s bounty kept increasing as time passed.

 “We happened to be around the area.”
-This time Tammy was in her workroom talking to me and fiddling with something small, “Our ship was damaged in an earlier conflict so we decided to make a pit stop on Sola and to grab some extra cash.”
+This time Tammy was in her workroom talking to me and fiddling with something small, “Our ship was damaged in an earlier conflict so we decided to make a pit stop on Sola to grab some extra cash.”

-So they decided to challenge the planet’s greatest fighter on a whim… that’s great.
+They decided to challenge the planet’s greatest fighter on a whim… that’s great.